 At a certain point, however, I knew it would be time for us to part.
 As beans don’t transplant well once the roots develop (though you can pre-sprout them to speed up germination before planting) and as it was February – and February 2019 in Toronto – they had to meet their end in the compost.
 Thank you, little beans, for educating me so well!

-If you want to try the bean seed experiment, or try it again, this activity sheet from Kean University in New Jersey is a terrific primer.
+If you want to try the bean seed experiment, or try it again, this activity sheet from Kean University [Ed: Sheet no longer online, unfortunately.
+But check the comments for an alternative link.] in New Jersey is a terrific primer.
 Let me know if you do.

 Wow, that was cool.
 I never thought of beans having a bellybutton!

 It was cool to do.
 You’d still have time before the soil heats sufficiently to plant beans outside, Jessica.
 Will you give the experiment a try?